Consumer Medicine Information (CMI)

 reduced response to infection

-change in behaviour such as nervousness, trouble sleeping or mood swings.
+change in behaviour such as nervousness, trouble sleeping, mood swings or depression.

 The above list includes the more common side effects of your medicine.
 They are usually